Applications open February 1, 2023. For more info, please visit www.wavemakergrants.org.

 All projects must engage or be made accessible to the public in unconventional spaces in Miami-Dade County.
 This may include exhibitions, performances, events, lectures, workshops, screenings, readings, publications, residencies, programming at artist-run-spaces, online projects, etc. Projects can not be presented at art museums or commercial galleries.
 Projects that support inclusion, diversity, equity, and access are strongly encouraged.

-The application is available here.
+The application will be available here.
 If you do not already have a free Submittable account, you will need to create one to apply.
 The application includes the following questions:

 Applicant Info: Grant Category, Project Title, Applicant Name, Website, Social Media, Email, Phone, Address